EllaKaye/pregnancy/pkgdown/README.md

-This site uses Lemon Milk Pro for the body Maxi Round for headers and MonoLisa for code.
+This site uses Lemon Milk Pro for the body, Maxi Round for headers and MonoLisa for code.

 They are paid-for fonts and I have bought licenses for them.